Machu Picchu By Train

-Pickup at the airport in Cuzco and transfer to your hotel.
-Relax and explore the fascinating city of Cuzco.
-Overnight in Cuzco.
+Pickup at the airport in Cusco and transfer to your hotel.
+Relax and explore the fascinating city of Cusco.
+Overnight in Cusco.
+Please note that hot water shortages and power outages can be fairly common in Peru (even in upgraded hotels and private homes).
+We appreciate your patience and understanding that these occurrences are outside of our control.
 Peru is frequently referred to as the 'Land of the Incas'.
 It is true that the Incas formed the greatest empire on the continent and left mysterious cities such as Machu Picchu.
 However, the Incas were only the last in a long series of Peruvian civilizations spanning several thousands of years.

 Board a morning train that winds through the spectacular Urubamba Valley to the end of the line: the village of Aguas Calientes, a frontier town nestled in the hills beneath Machu Picchu.
 Join our local guide for a detailed interpretation of the site and Inca history.
 There is free time to explore on your own after our tour, and the opportunity to climb Wayna Picchu, providing the chance to see Machu Picchu and its surroundings from a more exclusive vantage point.
 In the afternoon return by train to Ollantaytambo or Poroy and will then be transferred by van to Cusco, arriving in the evening.
 Machu Picchu is both the most impressive and the least understood of the Inca ruins.
 It is not mentioned in any of the chronicles of the Spanish conquistadors and archaeologists today can do no more than speculate on its function.
 The local Quechua farmers in the area knew of Machu Picchu for centuries, but it was not until an 11-year-old boy led the American historian Hiram Bingham (who was in search of Vilcabamba) to the site on July 24, 1911, that the rest of the world became aware of its existence.
 At that time the site was covered in thick vegetation, and Bingham and his team returned in 1912 and 1915 to clear the growth.
 Over the years, much work has been done on excavating and studying the site.
 Despite these efforts, many unanswered questions remain.

-Depart Cuzco at any time.
+Depart Cusco at any time.
 Transfer to the airport is included.